opf/openproject/docs/glossary/README.md

 ## C

+### CAPTCHA

+A CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is a security mechanism used on websites to determine whether the user is a human or a bot.
+OpenProject offers [reCAPTCHA](../system-admin-guide/authentication/recaptcha/) and [Cloudflare Turnstile](../system-admin-guide/authentication/recaptcha/#cloudflare-turnstile-configuration) that system administrators can configure for their instance.

 ### Classic project management

 Classic project management is a structured and sequential approach to project management.
 It often follows a hierarchical structure with a project manager overseeing team coordination, and is associated with methodologies like Waterfall.
 OpenProject supports classic project management as well as [agile project management](#agile-project-management), and works best for [hybrid project management](#hybrid-project-management).